Matrix representation of Picard--Lefschetz--Pham theory near the real plane in $\mathbb{C}^2$: Introduction

-for some small positive $\delta$.
-Note that $\NR^2$ is a four-dimensional manifold with a boundary.
+We assume that the integration surface $\Gamma$ belongs to $\NR^2$, which is is a four-dimensional manifold with a boundary.
 We assume everywhere that $\sigma$ is transversal to the boundary of~$N\mathbb{R}^2$.
-We also assume that $\Gamma$ can ``go to infinity''; to formalize this, introduce a sufficiently large ball $\bB\subset\mathbb{C}^2$ centered at the origin.
-The radius of the ball $R$ is chosen in such a way that $\sigma$ behaves ``in a simple way'' outside the ball (there are no crossings of the singularity components, etc); in particular, $R \gg \delta$, and $\sigma$ is transversal to~$\partial\bB$.
+We also assume that $\Gamma$ can ``go to infinity''; to formalize this, introduce a sufficiently large ball $\bB\subset\mathbb{C}^2$ centred at the origin.
+The radius $R$ of the ball is chosen in such a way that $\sigma$ behaves ``in a simple way'' outside the ball (there are no crossings of the singularity components, etc); in particular, $R \gg \delta$, and $\sigma$ is transversal to~$\partial\bB$.
 We consider the integral over $\Gamma \cap \bB$ and study the limit $R\to \infty$.
 Assuming that $F(z; t)$ decays fast enough as $|z| \to \infty$, we can state that the integral over $\Gamma \cap \bB$ tends to (\ref{e:i0001}).
 Introduction of the ball $\bB$ enables us to keep the considered spaces compact and use the standard methods of the homology theory.

 Note that $N\mathbb{R}^2\cap\partial \bB$ is homeomorphic to a product of a one-dimensional real sphere and a two-dimensional real disc $S^1\times D^2$.